apache/tvm-site/_posts/2020-07-15-how-to-bring-your-own-codegen-to-tvm.md

 ### 3. Code Generation
 Now we know which part of the Relay graph should be offloaded.
 In this step, we sequentially send every Relay function with `Compiler=your_accelerator` to your codegen.
 Your codegen should compile the Relay function to the form that matches your own compilation flow.
 It can be either C source code or any text formats.

 Finally, all compiled functions will be serialized along with other non-offloaded Relay functions to a single `.so` file by the TVM `export_library` Python API.
-In other words, user will get only one `.so` file after running this flow.
+In other words, the user will get only one `.so` file after running this flow.

 ### 4. Runtime
 You may also need to implement a runtime to initialize your graph engine (if applicable) and execute the compiled functions.
 During the inference, TVM runtime (i.e., graph runtime or VM) will leverage your runtime to invoke the offloaded functions when the TVM runtime encounters the corresponding function call in Figure 4.
 Your runtime is responsible for launching the compiled function with the given input tensor arrays and filling in the results to the output tensor arrays.

-In the rest of this post, we use DNNL as an example to demonstrate how to achieve the above workflow using BYOC framework.
+In the rest of this post, we use DNNL as an example to demonstrate how to achieve the above workflow using the BYOC framework.
 Please note that all referred code and line number in this post are based on the TVM repository's master branch commit [8a0249c](https://github.com/apache/incubator-tvm/tree/8a0249cd4d12a2eb1a4e7a692a9265bc63fec5c8).

 ## Bring DNNL to TVM: Annotation Rules

 The BYOC framework provides two approaches for you to describe the supported operators and patterns.
 You can use both of them simultaneously.
 In this section, we use DNNL as an example to show how to make use of them.
 The complete implementation is available [here](https://github.com/apache/incubator-tvm/blob/8a0249cd4d12a2eb1a4e7a692a9265bc63fec5c8/python/tvm/relay/op/contrib/dnnl.py).
-Note that we put the annotation rules for your codegens under `python/tvm/relay/op/contrib/your_codegen_name.py`.
+Note that we put the annotation rules for your codegen under `python/tvm/relay/op/contrib/your_codegen_name.py`.

 ### Rules for single operators
 You can intuitively specify which Relay operators are supported by your accelerator with the BYOC API.
 For example, we use the following code snippet to build a rule saying that our DNNL codegen supports Conv2D: